fdschoeneman/anydivertutorial.ruhoh.com/posts/chapter-4.md

 Generate a Favicon:
 ===================
-Let's generate a favicon the easy way using faviconist and Google web fonts.
+Let's generate a favicon the easy waysubl  using faviconist and Google web fonts.
 You can generate your favicon using whichever font you like.
 I'm choosing the Yellowtail font.
 I chose a solid black A letter on a transparent background.
 I then right click and save it manually into my public directory as public/favicon.ico.

 Find a template for your views
 ==============================